Apply to the JEP

 Questions?
 See the Frequently Asked Questions for potential participants.

-The Justice Entrepreneurs Project is an incubator designed to help lawyers develop the skills necessary to create and operate a successful law practice that provides affordable legal services to low and moderate-income people and small businesses.
+The Justice Entrepreneurs Project is an incubator designed to help lawyers develop the skills necessary to create and operate a thriving law practice that provides affordable legal services to low and middle-income people and small businesses.
 Participation in the JEP creates an immediate positive impact on the community through participants’ bono work and provision of affordable legal services.
 The JEP ultimately hopes to create long-term community impact by incubating law practices that will operate over the long-term.
 If your ultimate goal is job placement rather than creating your own law practice, please do not pursue participation in the JEP.